Genocide of Indigenous peoples in Brazil: Portuguese colonization

+20th and 21st century

+Anti-indigenous sentiment and violence has persisted into the 21st century.
+From 2007 to 2017, 833 indigenous people were murdered according to the Special Secretariat for Indigenous Health.

+Genocide scholars have identified actions by Brazil in the 20th century as actions of genocide.

+The deforestation of the Amazon rainforest has been highlighted as a driving factor in the destruction of indigenous peoples in Brazil and the wider Amazon region.

+Genocide scholar Adam Jones and historian Wendy Lower point to the killing of men and the sexual abuse and enslavement of women from indigenous groups is not just genocide but serves as an example of gendercide perpetrated by the Brazilian state.

 State reaction

 In 1952, Brazil ratified the genocide convention and incorporated into their penal laws article II of the convention.
-While the statute was being drafted, Brazil argued against the inclusion of cultural genocide, claiming that some minority groups may use it to oppose the normal assimilation which occurs in a new country.
+While the statute was being drafted, Brazil argued against the inclusion of cultural genocide, claiming that some minority groups may use it to oppose the "normal assimilation" which occurs in a new country.
 According to professor of law at Vanderbilt University Larry May, the argument put forward by Brazil was significant, but cultural genocide should not be cast aside, and this type of genocide should be included within the definition of genocide.

 In 1967, public prosecutor, Jader de Figueiredo Correia, submitted the Figueiredo Report to the dictatorship which was then ruling the country.
 The report, which ran to seven thousand pages, remained hidden for over forty years.
 Its release caused an international furor.
 The rediscovered documents were examined by the National Truth Commission, which was tasked with the investigations of human rights violations which occurred in the periods 1947 through to 1988.
 The report reveals that the SPI had enslaved indigenous people, tortured children and stolen land.
-The Truth Commission was of the opinion that entire tribes in Maranhão were completely eradicated and in Mato Grosso, an attack on thirty Cinturão Largo left only two survivors (the "Massacre at 11th Parallel").
+The Truth Commission was of the opinion that entire tribes in Maranhão were completely eradicated and in Mato Grosso, where in the Massacre at the 11th Parallel thirty Cinturão Largo were attacked, leaving only two survivors.
 The report also states that landowners and members of the SPI had entered isolated villages and deliberately introduced smallpox.
 Of the one hundred and thirty four people accused in the report the state has as yet not tried a single one.
 The report also detailed instances of mass killings, rapes, and torture.
 Figueiredo stated that the actions of the SPI had left the indigenous peoples near extinction.
 The state abolished the SPI following the release of the report.
 The Red Cross launched an investigation after further allegations of ethnic cleansing were made after the SPI had been replaced.
+According to Alonso Gurmendi, the investigation report concluded that the indigenous peoples experience acculturation, while hiding genocide: "...the ICRC helped Brazil hide its own neocolonial genocide of indigenous people as not genocide despite the findings of the Figueiredo Report."